hyperledger/indy-plenum/docs/source/transaction_author_agreement.md

 - Transaction Author Agreement can be enabled for DOMAIN and plugins ledgers by setting `TRANSACTION_AUTHOR_AGREEMENT` transaction with non-empty text (see [transactions.md](https://github.com/hyperledger/indy-node/blob/master/docs/source/transactions.md)).
 Please note, that a `TRANSACTION_AUTHOR_AGREEMENT_AML` transaction needs to be sent before sending the first `TRANSACTION_AUTHOR_AGREEMENT`.

+- Newly created Transaction Author Agreement cannot have retirement date.

 #### Updating Transaction Author Agreement

 - In order to update Transaction Author Agreement `TRANSACTION_AUTHOR_AGREEMENT` transaction should be sent, containing new version and new text of agreement.
 This makes it possible to use new Transaction Author Agreement, but doesn't disable previous one automatically.

 - In order to retire previous Transaction Author Agreement `TRANSACTION_AUTHOR_AGREEMENT` transaction should be sent, containing old version and retirement timestamp, which can be in future.
-After that date pool will stop accepting transactions with old Transaction Author Agreement acceptance.

 #### Disabling Transaction Author Agreement

+- Individual transaction author agreements can be disabled by setting retirement date using `TRANSACTION_AUTHOR_AGREEMENT` transaction.
+Retirement date can be in future, in this case deactivation of agreement won't happen immediately, it will be automatically deactivated at required date instead.
+It is also possible to change (or delete) existing retirement date of agreement if it didn't occur yet.

+- Latest transaction author agreement cannot be disabled individually.

-- Transaction Author Agreement can be disabled for DOMAIN and plugins ledgers by sending `TRANSACTION_AUTHOR_AGREEMENT_DISABLE` transaction.
+- It is possible to disable all Transaction Author Agreements at once by sending `TRANSACTION_AUTHOR_AGREEMENT_DISABLE` transaction.
 This will immediately set current timestamp as retirement date of all not yet retired Transaction Author Agreements.

 #### Transaction Author Agreement Acceptance metadata in requests